-Sub-Chief Luke Sprague was also introduced and provided a welcome on Saturday
+Sub-Chief Luke Sprague was also introduced and provided a welcome on Saturday afternoon.

-CMU President Dr. Neil Kulhavi Events Center in the MacKinnon shared a message on the significance behind the annual powwow.
+CMU President Dr. Neil on the significance behind the annual powwow.

 "The Powwow is a chance to celebrate the culture and heritage of our Indigenous students, faculty, staff and partners," MacKinnon said.
 "It is also an opportunity to enjoy friendly, vibrant competition and to strengthen the ties that unite us."